-Our Wealth Development program provides clients with housing and financial counseling services.
+Our Wealth Development programs provide clients with housing and financial counseling services.
 From homebuyers and renters to people who are experiencing homelessness, we provide customizable group and 1:1 education and coaching to help.
 Our clients are encouraged to create a plan to help them save, control their spending, reduce their debt and build their credit with a goal of homeownership.
 Asset building through homeownership is a main goal of our program along with financial stabilization and wealth creation.

 PROGRAM ENROLLMENT REQUIRED.

 To enroll in any of the Wealth Development programs outlined below, please complete and submit our Universal Intake Form.

 Financial Workshops and Programs